lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-adding-users.md

    >
    >Brand Portal supports only System Administrator and Product Administrator roles.
    >
    >Adobe recommends that you avoid using the System Administrator role because it grants organization-wide administrator privileges for all the products of an organization.
 For example, a system administrator of an organization that includes three marketing cloud products has the entire set of privileges for all three products.
-Only a System Administrator can configure AEM Assets so that assets can be published from AEM Assets to Brand Portal.
-For more information, see [Configure AEM Assets with Brand Portal](../using/configure-aem-assets-with-brand-portal.md).
+Only a System Administrator can configure Experience Manager Assets so that assets can be published from Experience Manager Assets to Brand Portal.
+For more information, see [Configure Experience Manager Assets with Brand Portal](../using/configure-aem-assets-with-brand-portal.md).
    >
    >In contrast, the Product Administrator role grants administrator privileges for a specific product only.
 If you want to enforce a more granular access control within Brand Portal, use the Product Administrator role and select the product as Brand Portal.